ENG 330: Medieval Drama

 All of the TEAMS editions are paired with free (and excellent) online editions at the TEAMS website (click here).
 There, you will see at the bottom of each reading a copyright notice that says “The on-line texts provided here are meant for individual use only.
 To download and make multiple copies for course use, you must have permission...”
 In other words, I am still legally and ethically bound to require you to purchase hard copies of each text for our course — and you are ethically bound to purchase them (please do not steal from TEAMS: we’re lucky to have editions like theirs and they need book purchases to stay alive).

-Never use any edition of class texts except the ones I mention here — don’t even consult other versions for help (because the help they give will likely make assignments harder for you); you’ll quickly learn why exact editions are essential in a medieval drama class.
-All of these texts should be available at the U of T Bookstore one month before our first meeting.
-You can purchase these texts by any means you wish, but you must make sure all the texts are available to you in time for you to get readings done on schedule: allow time for shipping delays, restocking, etc.
+Never use any edition of class texts except the ones I mention here or make directly available to you otherwise — don’t even consult other versions for help (because the help they give, directed toward more simplistic classes than ours, will likely make this class’s assignments much harder for you); you’ll quickly learn why exact editions are essential in an early drama class.
+All of the texts required for purchase should be available at the U of T Bookstore one month before our first meeting.
+If an electronic version of any class text is available through the publisher, you are welcome to purchase and use it, as long as you can bring a laptop or tablet (not a phone) to class, with internet connectivity turned off, from which you can read electronic texts where necessary.
+Do not read from, nor look at, phones during my class sessions.

 Course Policies